Structural adaptation and rate accelerated estimation in bivariate functional data: Methodology

+Nearest-neighbor interpolation has the advantage of requiring no tuning parameters and is computationally efficient. \end{remark}

-In the following, we provide non-asymptotic bounds for our main algorithms, as well as the auxiliary estimates.
-The proofs are provided in detail in the Supplementary Material.
-The following mild assumptions are imposed. \\
+In order to provide non-asymptotic bounds for our main algorithms, as well as the auxiliary estimates, the following mild assumptions are imposed.
+Detailed proofs are provided in the Supplementary Material \citep{kassiwangsupp25}.